Jurassic World: Fallen Kingdom: Filming

 The film includes several indirect references to U.S. President Donald Trump, including an idea from Trevorrow where a news ticker says the "U.S. president" has questioned the "existence of dinosaurs in the first place".
 Trevorrow included the line because he felt that there was an ongoing "strong denial of science" in the world.
 Jones was allowed to decide his character's appearance, which included a wig similar to Trump's hairstyle.
 An unscripted moment left in the film involves Levine's character referring to Pineda's character Zia as a "nasty woman", a comment that was previously made famous by Trump.

 In Hawaii, scenes where characters are running were filmed with the use of the Edge Arm, a stabilized camera that was attached to a crane, which was mounted to a truck that drove alongside the actors.
 This specialized camera allowed for scenes to be shot steadily despite the truck being driven over rough terrain.
 The film includes a scene on Isla Nublar where Claire and Franklin are riding in a ball-shaped Jurassic World Gyrosphere ride to evade dinosaurs.
 It was shot in England, and at Kualoa Ranch in Oahu, Hawaii.
 Bayona described the scene as one of the film's biggest challenges.

 In Hawaii, the Edge Arm was used to film the actors riding in the Gyrosphere as it was hauled on a trailer to simulate its movement.
 In England, an outdoor roller coaster track with a 40-foot drop was constructed for the Gyrosphere, which Howard and Smith rode in to shoot a scene where the ride plummets off a cliff and into the water surrounding Isla Nublar.
-Although this portion of the scene could have been shot with the use of a green screen, Bayona wanted the actors to express genuine fear for the scene.
+Although this portion of the scene could have been shot with the use of a green screen, Bayona wanted the actors to express genuine fear.
 The last part of the scene was shot at Pinewood Studios, where a large indoor tank was constructed and filled with water to depict the submerged ride as Owen tries to break it open and rescue Claire and Franklin.
-This portion of the scene was filmed in five different takes that were merged to make it seem like a single continuous shot.
+This portion was filmed in five different takes that were merged to make it seem like a single continuous shot.
 Pratt was aided by a diving instructor while he shot the scene, which also involved Howard and Smith being underwater.
-Filming in the tank lasted five days, and it required a crew of 85.
+Filming in the tank lasted five days, and it required a team of 85.
 It was shot primarily by a second unit crew, as Bayona was busy directing scenes on other sound stages.